peer-base/peer-pad/docs/ARCHITECTURE.md

 A document has a name, which uniquely identifies it in the Peerpad space.

 After instantiated, the user can provide the document with a read key, which allows the user to read the document.
-Without itm it's not possible for the user to read the document.
+Without it, it's not possible for the user to read the document.

-The user can also provide a write key
+The user can also provide a write key.

 These keys can be provided either through the URL or be prompted to the user.